tuftsdev/WebProgramming/notes/class_outlines.md

   5. Storage constraints (e.g., cookies, local storage)
   6. Security issues (e.g., same origin policy)
   7. View source
-* The point of lab 6...
-* Today: storing data over time
-* What can't we do, knowing the limitations of client-side JavaScript.
-* What we have learned so far in this course: key-value pairs
-* Two basic storage mechanisms on the client-side: cookies, local storage
-* Cookies: 4 KB max, there is a max number of cookies per domain
-* Local storage: about 5 MB per domain
 * The finer point: both cookies are local storage are still bound by Same Origin Policy
 * Examples